-If you are interested in appearing, or if you have any other questions, feel free to email me at firstname.lastname@example.org.
-Thus far, the podcast has covered issues in fields as diverse as politics, literature, linguistics, history, psychology, sociology, anthropology, theology and religious studies, film studies, ethics, neuroscience, applied physics, computer science, economics, international law and global health, with hopefully many more subjects to join the list.
+If you are interested in appearing, or if you have any other questions, feel free to email me at email@example.com.
+Thus far, the podcast has covered issues in fields as diverse as politics, literature, linguistics, history, history of art, psychology, sociology, anthropology, theology and religious studies, film studies, ethics, neuroscience, applied physics, computer science, biomedical engineering, economics, international law and global health, with hopefully many more subjects to join the list.
 I’m particularly keen to hear from women, ethnic minorities and STEM specialists (as well as women and ethnic minorities in STEM of course!).

 My own academic background is in philosophy and politics.
-I’ve just completed an MA in Transnational Studies (with Distinction) at University College London, where my dissertation research investigated the ethical and political issues raised by gender-neutral public toilets.
-In general, my academic interests are pretty diverse, spanning the politics of sexuality; science and public policy; the relationship between politics and literature; the politics of disaster response; and normative political theory, especially in the contexts of multiculturalism and religion.
+I’ve just completed an MA in Transnational Studies (with Distinction) at University College London, where my dissertation investigated the ethical and political issues raised by gender-neutral public toilets in liberal democracies.
+My primary research interests are in the ethical aspects of public policy at the national and global level.
+In particular, I work on global justice, gender and sexuality, multiculturalism, disaster policy, religion, war, the media and science policy.
 I hope to pursue a PhD in the near future that continues these primary interests.
 I also have secondary interests in classical Chinese political thought and the relationship between popular culture and world politics.

 I occasionally write at Libri Australis, a site discussing Australian literature, film and culture.